mypreview/siuy/README.md

 | For Writers, Journalists, Book Lovers! |
 | --- |

-Siuy is a specialized WordPress theme dedicated to blogging, and it is primarily made for the minimalistic book and writing lovers.
+Siuy is a WordPress theme dedicated to blogging.
+Made for minimalistic book and writing lovers.

 ## Requirements